worldbank/repkit/src/mdhlp/reproot.md

 Finally, the command tests that there is a global named after each root and that all of them are non-empty.

+__**pre**fix__(_string_) allows the user to set a project-specific prefix.
+This is strongly recommend to make sure that a global from another project is not mistaken as a global for the current project.
+Unless option __clear__ is used, a global already set with a common name, such as `data` or `code`, will be interpreted as a root global with that name for the current project.
+The `prefix()` option allows a project-specific prefix that is set to all globals.
+So, if `prefix("abc_")` is used, then the globals `data` and `code` will be set to `abc_data` and `abc_code`.

- __clear__ overwrites globals that already existed with the same name as the roots listed in `roots()`.
-The default behavior is to not overwrite these globals.
-If all globals are already set then the command does not execute the search and is completed instantly.
+ __clear__ overwrites globals that already exists with the same name as the roots listed in `roots()`.
+ The default behavior to not search for roots that already are set up.
+ If all globals are already set then the command does not execute the search for roots..

 # Examples